Team-Sokka/local-map/README.md

 ### Root - /
   - Expects a GET Request
   - Responds with the index.html file
   - Sending a request without parameters will result in content without any housing data, and therefore no map.
 To retrieve the module with housing information included, include id as a parameter in the request.

+### Proxy - /proxy
+  - Expects a GET Request
+  - Responds with the webpack bundle
+  - Sending a request without parameters will result in content without any housing data, and therefore no map.
+To retrieve the module with housing information included, include id as a parameter in the request.

 ### Seeding Data - /seed